Set up an integration with Fortify

-This topic explains how to set up integration with Fortify on Demand, bringing security testing into your development cycle.
+This topic explains how to set up an integration with Micro Focus Fortify, bringing security testing into your development cycle.

 Micro Focus Fortify is an application security testing service.
 It performs static code analysis on your application's code, assessing it for potential security vulnerabilities.
 It can be cloud-based or installed on premises.

-Integrate ALM Octane with Fortify on Demand to bring security testing into your development cycle:
+Integrate ALM Octane with Fortify to bring security testing into your development cycle:

-- Raise developers' awareness, encouraging them developers to avoid introducing vulnerabilities.
+Raise developers' awareness, encouraging them to avoid introducing vulnerabilities.

 How does the integration work?